SuyashLakhotia/RottenTomatoesCNN/README.md

 > The code for the model can be found in `text_gcnn.py`.

 Model v4 is a graph convolutional neural network based on the [paper](https://arxiv.org/abs/1606.09375) & [code](https://github.com/mdeff/cnn_graph) by Michael Defferrard, Xavier Bresson & Pierre Vandergheynst.
-The graph is a 16-NN graph constructed from the pre-trained word embeddings of the 5,000 most frequent words in the vocabulary and each sentence (i.e. pattern) is represented using the bag-of-words model (of the condensed vocabulary of 5,000 words), normalized across words.
+The graph is a 16-NN graph constructed from the pre-trained word embeddings of the 5,000 most frequent words in the vocabulary and each sentence (i.e. pattern) is represented using the bag-of-words model (`|V| = 5,000`), normalized across words.

 ### Model Performance